Sweet Desire, Wicked Fate

 Jaden’s throat tightened as something slithered over her foot and coiled around her ankle.
 She tried to take a breath, but her panic wouldn’t let it reach her lungs.

-The pressure on her ankle tightened.
+The pressure on her ankle increased.
 She couldn’t move; her legs felt like inflexible rods.
 Summoning her courage, she attempted a glance down and only succeeded in losing her balance.
 She fell to the ground and came face to face with her adversary.

 “A root…a root!
 I thought it was a friggin’ snake.”
 She yanked the vine from her foot.
 “Ava’s right, I am a wuss.”